Supreme Council of Antiquities: Sale room in the Egyptian Museum

-For this reason, a sale room (Salle de ventes) was opened in 1892 in the palace of Ismail Pasha in Giza, which became the seat of the Egyptian Museum in the last decade of the 19th century.
+For this reason, a sale room (Salle de ventes) was opened in 1892 in the palace of Isma'il Pasha in Giza, which became the seat of the Egyptian Museum in the last decade of the 19th century.
 It was located in room 91 on the ground floor, directly accessible from the outside.
 When the Egyptian Museum moved to Tahrir, in the early years of the 20th century, the sale room was located in room 56 on the ground floor, accessible from the western entrance.
 The Egyptian state continued to operate the sale room in the Egyptian Museum until 1979, selling original ancient Egyptian artworks and other artefacts there.
 From a packing list as well as from other sources, such as the pages of the register of the sale room or the museums' inventories and archives, which have already been checked or reconciled, it can be deduced that the objects sold were: Reliefs, architectural elements, offering tables, coffins, complete or fragmentary statues, statue heads or torsos, headrests, capitals (mostly Coptic), canopic jars, as well as stone or glass vessels, ushabtis, weights, amulets and scarabs.
 Despite the opinion that the objects sold to public institutions were more important than those sold to private collectors or dealers, we can see from the register of the sale room that the latter were also able to acquire very important objects.
 All of these works could subsequently be legally exported.
 Many objects that are now kept in private collections or public museums originated here.